uploadcare/uploadcare-php-example/README.md

 This option makes sense when you upload a file with the `store` field option set to `0`.
 Anyway, you can call the `store` method on any file.
 See examples in `StoreFileController`.

+Please, remember that your files **will be deleted** after 24 hours in case you not store them and your project has not "Auto store" option.

 ## Delete file

 You can delete any file from the `file-info` screen.
 Find examples in `DeleteFileController`.